 - To make more revenue by better engaging customers

-It’s important to be really clear on which it is, and precisely where in your business strategy you see software fitting in.
+It’s important to be really clear on which it is and precisely where you see software fitting in your business strategy.
 Once you’ve done that, you can crunch these numbers into a business case against the whole-life costs of developing and operating the software.

-Many other leading businesses have been down the same path, investing to realise their business objectives as well as finding some unexpected benefits too.
+Many other leading businesses have been down the same path, investing to realise their business objectives and finding some unexpected benefits.
 Discover some of their stories here.

 2. When is it better to buy software off-the-shelf vs. getting it developed especially for my business?

 In some instances there won’t actually be a choice; the software you need simply doesn’t exist and you’re going to have to get it built.

 But, in reality, it’s never as clear as that.
 That’s because considering any off-the-shelf software product for any purpose means entertaining some kind of compromise.
 Some compromises will be worth it, while others will not.